mabrown8888/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I'm a rising junior at the university of michigan majoring in computer science (coe).
+      Rising junior at the University of michigan - Computer Science major College of engineering.
     subtitle: >-
       This is my personal portfolio, where I share my projects, accomplishments, interests, thoughts, and more.